CCHS-Melbourne/ESPlant/Firmware/ESPlant_MQTT_sensor/README.md

 # Building

 You will need Arduino 1.6.6 or newer and the ESP8266 "staging" release.

-* Use File->Open and open the Firmware/ESPlant_serial_sensor from this repository.
-This is a simple sketch that outputs all the analog values read by the board to the serial monitor.
-* Press the Upload button (looks like "Play")
+See the [main README](https://github.com/CCHS-Melbourne/ESPlant#readme) for details.

 # Libraries